Temperature and Heat Transfer

 Discussion

 This is a typical calorimetry problem—two bodies at different temperatures are brought in contact with each other and exchange heat until a common temperature is reached.
 Why is the final temperature so much closer to 20.0°C than 150°C?
 The reason is that water has a greater specific heat than most common substances and thus undergoes a small temperature change for a given heat transfer.
 A large body of water, such as a lake, requires a large amount of heat to increase its temperature appreciably.
-This explains why the temperature of a lake stays relatively constant during a day even when the temperature change of the air is large.
+This explains why the temperature of a lake stays relatively constant during the day even when the temperature change of the air is large.
 However, the water temperature does change over longer times (e.g., summer to winter).

 So far we have discussed heat transfer that results in temperature change.
 But sometimes heat flows into or out of a substance without any change in its temperature.
 This happens when the substance undergoes a phase change.
 Examples of phase change are transitions from solid to liquid, liquid to gas, solid to gas, and vice versa.
 To understand why there is no change in temperature during a phase change, let’s consider phase change from solid to liquid, such as the melting of a piece of ice.
 As shown in Figure 17.7, in a solid, there is a strong binding force between the molecules so that the molecules are more or less fixed in place.
 In a liquid, on the other hand, molecules move around more freely.